auvzhcet/Documentation/docs/Development/CONTRIBUTING.md

 3.You may merge the Pull Request in once you have the sign-off of two other developers, or if you do not have permission to do that, you may request the second reviewer to merge it for you.

+4.Never change a large of files (change iff required).

+5.Never leave empty whitespaces after the EOL.

+6.Give 2 spaces instead of giving a tab.
 ### References

 - [Convetional commits](https://www.conventionalcommits.org/en/v1.0.0/)